Gender pay gap

 The types of roles in this quartile include:

-• The council’s corporate leadership team
+• the council’s corporate leadership team

-• Heads of service/service manager roles, for example, head of ICT, head of communications and marketing, head of finance, leisure manager, bereavement services manager
+• heads of service/service manager roles, for example, head of ICT, head of communications and marketing, head of finance, leisure manager, bereavement services manager

-• Trades, for example, plumbers, gas engineers, joiners, bricklayers, electricians
+• trades, for example, plumbers, gas engineers, joiners, bricklayers, electricians

-• Traditional professions – solicitors, planners, environmental health officers
+• traditional professions – solicitors, planners, environmental health officers

-• Exercise instructors
+• exercise instructors

 Upper middle quartile